dalesgit/obsidian/notes/fathers.emma.emma-story.md

 A nurse had forgot to clip off the identification bracelet on Emma's ankle.
 That was my Emma.

 ## Fathering
+When Lydia had come home from the hospital, Bridget seemed to have difficulty knowing what a mother was to do.
+I felt like Mo had taught me something of that and I tried to step in.
+Perhaps Bridget resented me for that.
+I was something of a "La Leche League" coach for her.
+Encouraging her in ways that I had learned from earlier experiences.
+I "mothered" Lydia in significant ways.
+I was the one who could quiet her at night.
+I took pride – that's an observation to be wary of – being able to sooth her at night, put her to sleep in my arms, comfort her when nothing else or no one else could accomplish it.

+Emma was a different story.

 My understanding of "Fathering"